 It’s been a slow start to 2019 for me.
-I haven’t been out much as work and the weather have got in the way.
+I haven’t been out much as work and the weather has got in the way.
 I am trying to change that.

 RSPB Fen Drayton Lakes